nashville-software-school/client-side-mastery/book-2-the-neophyte/chapters/JS_CREATING_COMPONENTS.md

             <section>Day cohort 27</section>
             <aside>
                 Wore pants that were too short for his legs.
-                Routinely showed up late.
                 Was an incredible friend to his teammates.
             </aside>
         </div>
     `